MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/overview.md

 ![Resource Organization diagram](../../../_images/governance/resource-organization.png)

 Every application should be deployed in the proper area of the management group, subscription, and resource group hierarchy.
-During deployment planning, the Cloud Governance team will create the necessary nodes in the hierarchy to empower the cloud adoption teams.
+During deployment planning, the Cloud Governance team will create the necessary nodes in the hierarchy to empower the cloud adoption team.

 1. A management group for each type of environment (such as Production, Development, and Test).
 2. A subscription for each "application categorization".